Ten steps to create better family bonding

 These days, family bonding isn’t as simple as it sounds.
 We all lead hectic lives, and all family members – even small kids – can have busy schedules.
 Plus, constant distractions from TV and social media can get in the way of meaningful interactions between parents and kids, as well as between siblings.

-To celebrate National Families Week (15th–21st May), we’ve put together these ten steps for better family bonding.
+To celebrate National Families Week (15th–21st May annually), we’ve put together these ten steps for better family bonding.

 1. Eat together